 If you satisfy these criteria, the DBS will issue a DBS certificate free of charge.
 As a result the only costs incurred are the administration fees of £12.00.

-Disputes should be raised within 3 months of the date of issue of the Disclosure.
+Disputes should be raised within 3 months of the date of issue of the Disclosure as the DBS do not keep information after 90 days of the certificate being issued.

 This depends upon your employer and in some cases the law.